EPelk/youtube-deplhi-reversion/README.md

 A UserCSS stylesheet to bring the new YouTube Delphi UI closer to the old look while preserving its useful changes and additions.

 ## About
-This stylesheet completely overhauls YouTube's new Delphi Modern UI.
+This stylesheet overhauls YouTube's new Delphi Modern UI.
 It attempts to mimic the visual style of the older UI that Delphi replaces while preserving the useful features Delphi adds and correcting its shortcomings.
 A full list of changes is as follows:
 <details>
   <summary>Show changes</summary>